 Athanasiou has the speed and hands to be a dangerous NHL forward, though his all-around game is still developing.
-He does have the physical skills and skating ability to turn into an offensive threat at the pro level as long as he continues to work on his defense and consistency.
+He has the physical skills and skating ability to turn into an offensive threat and continues to work on his defense and consistency.